 Separating Parts More Valuable Sold Together

-There are situations in which it is better to sell parts of your IT equipment individually, but you should only do this if advised by your ITAD partner.
+There are situations in which it is better to sell parts of your second-hand IT equipment individually, but you should only do this if advised by your ITAD partner.
 There are some assets that are, as a general rule, more valuable when sold together.
 These are: hard drives and caddies and hard drives (or SSDs) and SANs.

 Failing to Declare Equipment Flaws